-They did notice that positions one and two were lower click-through-rates than the average, but the remaining positions 3 through 10 are getting much higher.
+They did notice that positions one and two were lower click-through rates than the average, but the remaining positions 3 through 10 are getting much higher.

-So when there is a featured snippet, there is an uplift in the organic click-through-rate.
+So when there is a featured snippet, there is an uplift in the organic click-through rate.

-Number four, YouTube receives more than 6% of desktop search traffic.
+YouTube receives more than 6% of desktop search traffic.
 YouTube is an extremely powerful platform in search.
 Yes, it is owned by Google.
-It's also its own search engine.
-But over on desktop search, when people are looking for content, especially content that is recommending a video, YouTube massively over performs it's raw visibility.
+It’s also its own search engine.
+But over on desktop search, when people are looking for content, especially content that is recommending a video, YouTube massively over performs its raw visibility.
 And it gets about 6% of desktop search traffic, which is pretty powerful, especially if you are leveraging video.

 YouTube is a great platform to be on.
 Google does have a bias towards YouTube, which makes sense.
 They own the platform.
-So this is an area you can invest in, and also look to see if your audience is searching for video results.
+This is an area you can invest in, and also look to see if your audience is searching for video results.
 Because if they are, you can create targeted content, and that can also rank in search.

 Number five.
 Google owns the top three search engines in the US.
 As you can see, this is done by Moz and Jumpshot, Rand Fishkin did this.
 This was done in 2016 but it’s still pretty relevant data today.
 The numbers may be slightly different, but the order is still there.
 Google.com, Google Images, and then YouTube, those are the top three search engines right now in the US.
 If you’re targeting people in the US, you need to make sure that 1) your site is visible on Google, 2) that you’re optimizing your images, and 3) that you’re investing in YouTube if you haven’t done so already.
 All those combined, you can see, are dominating how people search in the US.